josieparis/gatk-snp-calling/README.md

 ## 10_refine_filter.sh
 Uses GATK4 SelectVariants, vcftools for various filters (user can choose!) and finally GATK3 CombineVariants to merge samples generated from multiple populations

+### To run the scripts:
+- Check which batch submission system your cluster is running, i.e. SGE, PBS, SLURM

 ### Important Metadata
 The reliability of these scripts relies heavily on a metadata file, which you will have to create prior to running the pipeline.